other Beauty cameras in my collection:

 Beauty Lightomatic

-The Beauty Lightomatics were a series of four very similar rangefinder cameras with coupled light meters.
-The first model was introduced in 1959, and also know as the LM (But I have no idea why the advert left calls it the
+Super L, which was followed by the Lightomatics; a series of four very similar rangefinder cameras with coupled light meters.
+The first model was introduced in 1959, and also know as the LM (But I have no idea why the advert below calls it the

 Beau Lightomatic.
-Maybe there wasn't enough space for the
+Maybe there wasn't enough space for a

 • The camera was revamped the following year and became the Lightomatic II.